 At the end of the first year, the commitment's implementation was limited and behind schedule.
-Although consultation and work has taken place, the publication of the strategy was delayed 11 months beyond its November 2016 deadline.
+Although consultation and work has taken place, the publication of the strategy was delayed 11 months beyond its November 2016 deadline.1

-The government cited the change of government in July 2016, the General Election of June 2017 and the need for more time to consult with other governments as the key factors delaying the commitment's implementation.
-CSOs confirmed these factors and felt that a delayed strategy was preferable to a rushed, poor strategy.
-Nevertheless, they were disappointed in the delay, as they see this as an important area.
+The government cited the change of government in July 2016, the General Election of June 2017 and the need for more time to consult with other governments as the key factors delaying the commitment's implementation.2 CSOs confirmed these factors and felt that a delayed strategy was preferable to a rushed, poor strategy.3 Nevertheless, they were disappointed in the delay, as they see this as an important area.4

-On 11 December 2017 the new 72-page strategy document was published, more than a year later than the government's initial commitment date of November 2016.
-It was intended to pull together cross-government strategy and offer a six-point vision for the UK's anti-corruption activities:
+On 11 December 2017 the new 72-page strategy document was published, more than a year later than the government's initial commitment date of November 2016.5 It was intended to pull together cross-government strategy and offer a six-point vision for the UK's anti-corruption activities:

-- 1. Reduce the insider threat in high risk domestic sectors - 2.
+- I. Reduce the insider threat in high risk domestic sectors - 2.
 Strengthen the integrity of the UK as an international financial centre - 3.
 Promote integrity across the public and private sectors - 4.
 Reduce corruption in public procurement and grants - 5.
 Improve the business environment globally - 6.
-Work with other countries to combat corruption
+Work with other countries to combat corruption6

-Following the concerns of partner CSOs, John Penrose MP was appointed as the anticorruption champion.
+Following the concerns of partner CSOs, John Penrose MP was appointed as the anticorruption champion.7

-According to the final government update of April 2018 the Joint Anti-Corruption Unit are now working with departments to implement the strategy and have developed a monitoring and evaluation framework, which was signed off at the cross-Whitehall Directors' meeting on Anti-Corruption.
+According to the final government update of April 2018 the Joint Anti-Corruption Unit are now working with departments to implement the strategy and have developed a monitoring and evaluation framework, which was signed off at the cross-Whitehall Directors' meeting on Anti-Corruption.8 In Decmeber 2018, outside of the timeline, the government published an update to the strategy9

-While the strategy itself has been published, the move to publish details of what progress is being made is reportedly 'ongoing' across government.9 In terms of the reporting mechanism, it has been decided, according to the UK government, that the parliamentary accountability mechanism will be via an annual written update.10
+While the strategy itself has been published, the move to publish details of what progress is being made is reportedly 'ongoing' across government.10 In terms of the reporting mechanism, it has been decided, according to the UK government, that the parliamentary accountability mechanism will be via an annual written update.11

-Access to Information: Did Not Change Civic Participation: Marginal

-Public Accountability: Did Not Change

-The strategy represents an important step forward, but time will be needed to see how or whether the strategy works as a blueprint or guide for action and if it provides the 'vision' across government that many argued was needed.
+Access to Information: Did Not Change Civic Participation: Marginal Public Accountability: Did Not Change The strategy represents an important step forward, but time will be needed to see how or whether the strategy works as a blueprint or guide for action and if it provides the 'vision' across government that many argued was needed.

 The strategy was broadly, if cautiously, welcomed by civil society.
 The Bond anti-corruption group welcomed the breadth and remit across domestic and international politics, the appointment of a new champion, the maintenance of the Serious Fraud Office and requirement that the government report annually to Parliament.
-However, it qualified this by saying 'the Bond Group also feels that in several places the Strategy does not go far enough for example, on transparency in the Overseas Territories, corruption in UK politics, golden visas and on a criminal corporate liability offence'.
-Transparency International also called the strategy a 'welcome advance in the fight against corruption both at home and abroad' but made a similar point that 'the Strategy fails to address corruption in UK politics and avoids confrontation with Britain's infamous offshore financial centres'.
-12
+However, it qualified this by saying 'the Bond Group also feels that in several places the Strategy does not go far enough - for example, on transparency in the Overseas Territories, corruption in UK politics, golden visas and on a criminal corporate liability offence'.12 Transparency International also called the strategy a 'welcome advance in the fight against corruption both at home and abroad' but made a similar point that 'the Strategy fails to address corruption in UK politics and avoids confrontation with Britain's infamous offshore financial centres'.13